velocify/angular-styleguide/a1/README.md

 ### Function Declarations to Hide Implementation Details
 ###### [Style [Y053](#style-y053)]

   - Use function declarations to hide implementation details.
-Keep your accessible members of the factory up top.
+Keep your accessible members of the service/factory up top.
 Point those to function declarations that appears later in the file.
 For more details see [this post](http://www.johnpapa.net/angular-function-declarations-function-expressions-and-readable-code).

-    *Why?*: Placing accessible members at the top makes it easy to read and helps you instantly identify which functions of the factory you can access externally.
+    *Why?*: Placing accessible members at the top makes it easy to read and helps you instantly identify which functions of the service/factory you can access externally.

     *Why?*: Placing the implementation details of a function later in the file moves that complexity out of view so you can see the important stuff up top.